vidoodles/dockerized-multiloginapp-x11server/README.md

 5. Create a pull request on the original repository.

+## Docker Compose Configuration
+The docker-compose.yml file defines two services:

+* x11server: This service provides the X11server environment that the multilogin app container connects to.
+It uses the dorowu/ubuntu-desktop-lxde-vnc:focal Docker image and exposes port 6080.

+* multilogin: This service builds a Docker image from the Dockerfile in the ./multilogin directory and runs the multilogin app container.
+It depends on the x11server service and exposes port 3500.
+The environment variables for the multilogin app are defined in the environment section.
+The docker-compose.yml file also defines two volumes:

+# Volumes
+* x11_socket: This volume is used to share the X11 socket between the x11server and multilogin services.
+* xauth: This volume is used to store the Xauthority file, which is used for X11 authentication.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for details.